ETS-ReactNative1/alamo/README.md

 PassportJS, along with `BCrypt` is used to handle all sensitive information.
 All passwords are hashed and salted using the `BCrypt` library before being stored in the database.

 ## Error Handling
 Error Handling is handled using Reacts Error Boundary.
 This is simply set up to catch and major errors and report back to the user that something has gone wrong.
 Initially, the idea what to allow users to report issues to a dedicated mailbox.
-However, due to time contraints this was not completed in time.
+However, due to time constraints this was not completed in time.

 ## Third Party API's
 Alamos Third Party API integration consists primarily of [Twitch.tv](https://twitch.tv) public API.